The PowerBridgeNY Cycle 6 application is now closed.

-The PowerBridgeNY application for Cycle 6 is now open!
-Pre-proposals are due November 1st, 2018.
-If you are interested in applying to Cycle 6: check out our process below, read our FAQs, and reach out or register for an Info Session if you have any additional questions.
+The PowerBridgeNY application for Cycle 6 is now closed.
+If you are interested in applying to Cycle 7: check out our process below, read our FAQs, and reach out or register for an Info Session if you have any additional questions.

 You work at a lab at one of the 6 universities and have a technology that you think could have a positive impact on the environment.
 You want to test, “is this worth something?”
 For this phase, please review the FAQs, and Full Proposal Application Checklist.
 We also strongly suggest that you attend an info session in late summer / early fall.